abhi3700/evm-playground/libs/hardhat/README.md

 }
 ```

+- Just like `constructor`, the `initialize` function is automatically called during 1st time deployment.
 - Like in Eg-0:M-2, 3 transactions occurred.
 The contract address which is shown in the right terminal is `proxy contract` address, not the `Num` (implementation SC) one.
 - The latest transaction hash is shown in the right terminal.
 This also contains the proxy contract address.
 - In comparison to Eg-1, the deploy script is modified with `upgrades.deployProxy(numFactory, [10])`.
-- All the logic is present in the Implementation/Logic Contract.
-And all the states are maintained in the Proxy Contract.
+- All the logic is present in the **Implementation/Logic Contract**.
+And all the states are maintained in the **Proxy Contract**.
+- We are following OpenZeppelin Transparent Proxy pattern.
+- All the proxy related info is available in a folder named `.openzeppelin/`.

 ---